justinlund/dreamcloud-docs/source/dreamobjects/tutorials/how-to-host-staticsite.rst

 <https://panel.dreamhost.com/index.cgi?tree=domain.manage&>`_ and add
 a custom DNS record to the domain.
 Pick `CNAME` and insert `www.example.com.objects-website-us-west-1.dream.io`.

+.. note:: Please note that the endpoint for website is
+          `objects-website-us-west-1.dream.io` while the API endpoint
+          for DreamObjects is `objects-us-west-1.dream.io`.

 After some minutes the DNS information should propagate and your site should be reachable in your browser at http://www.example.com.